lightning-digital-entertainment/plebai/README.md

 LLMs are stateless and require data to be sent at every invocation.
 Using redis store to store data as embeddings.
 Redis can be created inside prem.ai dashboard and monitor the running state.

+#### Zep long term memory

+Open source project focused on providing tools to work with langchain to store conversational data for future retrieval. (https://getzep.com)

 #### L402 (Lightning Labs)

 L402, previously known as LSAT, is a standard that supports the use case of charging for services and authenticating users in distributed networks.
 It combines the strengths of Macaroons for improved authentication with the capabilities of the Lightning Network for enhanced payments.
 We plan to utilize this standard to access 3rd party data and APIs.